 The programme will run from 12:00 -15.30 on Friday 2nd July with a mixture of presentations and workshops.
 You will be able to contribute and ask questions through the online chat facility and everything will be recorded for you to revisit.
-On Saturday 3rd July the day will run from 09.30 - 12.00, including a session where Awards will be announced.
+On Saturday 3rd July the day will run from 09.30 - 12.30.

-Fees: Registration will only cost £20 whether you plan to attend one or both days.
-The booking form will be available in January.
+Registration will only cost £20 whether you plan to attend one or both days.
+Book your place using the button at the bottom of this page.

-Join in and send us videos of your school farm
+Join in - send us videos of your school farm

-If you are able to help with this, your video should:
+If you are able to help with this, you can decide how to best present your farm, activities and benefits but your video should: